 It’s is my new favorite recipe, and I think you’re going to love it!

-Cooking boneless, skinless chicken thighs
+Baking boneless, skinless chicken thighs

 First, let’s talk briefly about chicken thighs.
 You gotta love how versatile they are.